-The Frommer's Gift Guide for 2020: Stuff for Road Trips and How We Travel Now
+The Frommer's Gift Guide for Road Trips

 The ways we wander might have shifted in 2020, but our passion to see new places has not diminished.
 And if anything, our urge to share our travels with the people we love has only increased.